-Paisley’s 2011 album This Is Country Music carried some absolute smashers.
-Arguably his most popular song ever, “Remind Me” features his now CMA co-star Carrie Underwood and became a No. 1 on country radio as well as his highest charting single on the Billboard US charts at No. 17.
+Brad Paisley's 2011 album This Is Country Music carried some absolute smashers.
+Arguably his most popular song ever, "Remind Me," features future CMA co-star Carrie Underwood and became a No. 1 on country radio as well as his highest-charting single on the Billboard US charts at No. 17.
 Paisley also co-wrote this one.
-When you consider it back-to-back with a song like “Ticks,” it just shows how diverse he can be in his writing style.
+When you consider it back-to-back with a song like "Ticks," it just shows how diverse he can be in his writing style.

-Another of his earlier tunes, “Alcohol” quickly became a fan favorite and a staple of his live show after it appeared on Time Well Wasted.
+Another of his earlier tunes, "Alcohol," quickly became a fan favorite and a staple of his live show after it appeared on Time Well Wasted.
 He wrote it entirely by himself and landed two Grammy nominations for the tune.
-An early example of Paisley’s knack for poking fun at, well, everyone, “Alcohol” helped establish Paisley’s musical wit.
+An early example of Paisley's knack for poking fun at, well, everyone, "Alcohol" helped establish Paisley's musical wit.
 I'm gonna be honest, this song really made me appreciate Paisley and his humor.
-It's interesting to note, too, that Paisley himself doesn’t imbibe.
+It's interesting to note, too, that Paisley himself doesn't imbibe.

 If only he knew how much more true this song would eventually become.
-He wrote and released it in 2007 at the height of the Myspace craze and when Facebook still required a college email address.
-Consider his (also very entertaining) new song “selfie#theinternetisforever” a 10-year update of sorts.
-But there’s no beating the original, and the insanely catchy “Online” stands the test of time.
+He wrote and released it in 2007 (on album 5th Gear) at the height of the Myspace craze and when Facebook still required a college email address.
+Consider his (also very entertaining) new song "selfie#theinternetisforever" a 10-year update of sorts.
+But there's no beating the original, and the insanely catchy "Online" stands the test of time.
 The music video featured then-rising star Taylor Swift, who was just out of high school, and a young Kellie Pickler.

 5. Old Alabama